Monad: Sequencing Dependent Computations

 Optional<User> Optional<Account> Optional<Double>

-If ANY step returns empty, the chain short-circuits:
+If any step returns empty, the rail breaks and the chain stops:

 |